tonyriverms/DoNetExtensions/MustHaveExtensions.md

 var list = new List<int> {1,2,3};
 if (list != null && arr.Count != 0) // NOTE: have to use a different property "Count"
   Do something...

+var str = "abc";
+if (!string.IsNullOrEmpty(str)) // another style of emptiness check, inconsistent with all others Do something...
 ```